 Because there is a lot of conflicting information available, many people want to know which is the preferred form of CoQ10 for fertility – ubiquinone or ubiquinol?

-Coenzyme Q10 supplements are available in both forms.
-Ubiquinone is the oxidized form, while ubiquinol is the reduced form.
+Ubiquinone is the oxidized form of Coenzyme Q10, while ubiquinol is the reduced form.
 Both forms exist within our bodies, and we can convert between the two depending on our body’s needs.

 Enhanced Absorption Technology

 Fortunately, there are some CoQ10 supplements available that use an enhanced absorption delivery system.
 This type of formulation improves the bioavailability of CoQ10 by up to 600%.

 In a 2009 study conducted by Liu, et al., participants received a single dose of 125 mg of ubiquinone formulated with VESIsorb® (an enhanced absorption delivery system).
 These participants demonstrated CoQ10 blood levels that were 3-6 times higher than those taking the same dose of other oil-based ubiquinone products.

 Those taking ubiquinone with VESIsorb achieved peak CoQ10 blood levels of 7.0 mcg/mL.
 Participants taking other oil-based/solubilized products only reached peak blood levels of roughly 2 – 3.5 mcg/mL.

 In a 2014 study, standard oil-based ubiquinol was compared to standard oil-based ubiqinone.
 Participants who took the standard ubiquinol had an average total CoQ10 blood level of 4.3 mcg/mL after four weeks of 200 mg per day, compared to 2.5 mcg/mL in the oil-based ubiquinone group.